The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 Is blood type A rare?

 Blood type A is not considered a rare blood type.
-In fact, it is the second most common blood type behind only blood type O. Around 42% of the population has A-type blood.
+In fact, it is the second most common blood type behind only blood type O. Around 42% of the population has A-type blood, so people with this blood type won’t find it hard to look for donors.
+For instance, pregnant women with blood type A who have an increased risk of cesarian section due to hypertension can easily find donors.
+The same goes for people who increased risk of undergoing surgery due to heart disease.

 Which blood type is best according to the blood type personality theory?

 According to the blood type personality theory, the “best” blood type could also be influenced by the specific personality traits that match your own values and lifestyle.
-Furthermore, based on the Ketsueki-gata blood type personality concept, there may be types of blood that you would prefer based on your interests.
-If you love art and creativity, you may think of blood types A and B better since they tend to be associated with creative people.
+Furthermore, based on the Ketsueki-gata blood type personality concept, there may be types of blood that you would prefer based on your interests, considering that they’re linked to certain values and temperament.
+If you love art and creativity, you may think of blood types A and B better since they tend to be associated and linked with creative people.
 This blood type personality theory doesn’t necessarily have a backing in modern science, but many people believe in it, and it certainly holds cultural value.
 Determining your personality type doesn’t rely solely on your blood, but your blood could definitely play a role in it.
+In any case, there’s no harm having knowledge and believing how these theories are linked together.

 Which blood type has the kindest personality traits?